Last Updated on June 9, 2022 by Rebecca Lake

-Making $40,000 a year is great if you’re able to live on that amount.
+Making $40,000 a year is a far cry from a 7 figure income.
+But it’s great if you’re able to live on that amount.

 I remember when I was in my 20s I had a job managing a restaurant that paid $40K a year and I thought I was rich.
 But I lived really cheaply at the time and didn’t have kids or a mortgage.